Towards Flexible Anonymous Networks: Related Work

 \section{Related Work}

-Bento~\cite{bento-sigcomm} is the closest work to the FAN approach.
+Bento~\cite{bento-sigcomm} and Proteus~\cite{wails-proteus-foci23} are the closest work to the FAN approach.
 Like FAN, Bento is fundamentally an architecture.
 Bento provides mechanisms for installing user-defined functions on Tor nodes using a ``middlebox'' approach, assuming a perfectly secure enclave to run user-functions in.
 Bento pays a high performance price being designed as a separate process running a Python controller interacting with the Tor process through a socket to exchange information (e.g., Tor cells).
-While the two designs are close to each other in spirit, the architectural differences would lead to radical differences in terms of performance, security, capability, and deployability.
-FAN mainly discusses and addresses the need for better extensibility.
-Bento argues for the benefits of a user-controlled environment remotely running arbitrary code in an enclave.
-FAN does not offer the opportunity to deploy user-defined functions; it is an open question if these can be made secure and performant to the degree necessary for widespread availability.
-However, as we discuss in Section~\ref{sec:disc_ccl}, we are working on an approach to bring application-level control to the network.
-Hopefully, both Bento and FAN directions make the research for the benefits of flexible anonymous communication richer.
+While the two designs are close to each other in spirit, the architectural differences lead to radical differences in terms of performance, security, capability, and deployability.
+FAN mainly discusses and addresses the need for better extensibility from the authority' perspective, while Bento argues for benefits of a client-controlled environment remotely running arbitrary code in secure enclaves on relays.